NethermindEth/pitchlake-coprocessor/README.md

-`benchmark-risc0` - consist of guest programs to run various sub functions (to run `twap_error_bound_floating` we will need to have `data.csv` in the `twap_error_bound_floating` directory)
+`benchmark-risc0` - consist of guest programs to run various sub functions (to run `twap_error_bound_floating` we will need to have `data.csv` in the `twap_error_bound_floating` directory) `benchmark-risc0` - consist of guest programs to run various sub functions (to run `proof-composition-twap-maxreturn-reserveprice-floating` we will need to have `data.csv` in the `proof-composition-twap-maxreturn-reserveprice-floating` directory)

 `data-gathering` - contains code to gather data from the original implementation and the modified implementation